nsg-ethz/p4-learning/exercises/04-L2_Learning/p4runtime/README.md

 In this exercise we will implement a learning switch.
 For that we need a controller code, and instruct the switch to send the (mac, port) tuple to the controller.
-For the sake of learning, we will show you two different ways of sending packets to the controller.
+For the sake of learning, we will show you two different ways of transmitting information to the controller: cloning packets to the controller (`cpu`) or sending digest messages.

 ## Before Starting

 For this exercise the files we provide you are:

 - `p4app_cpu.json` and `p4app_digest.json`: two p4 utils configuration files.
-They define the same star topology used in previous exercises. `p4app_cpu.json` has an extra option enabled, `cpu_port` which tells P4 utils to add an extra port to connect with the controller.
+They define the same star topology used in previous exercises. `p4app_cpu.json` and `p4app_digest.json`: two p4 utils configuration files.
+They define the same star topology used in previous exercises.
 - `network_cpu.py` and `network_digest.py`: *P4-Utils* topology initilization scripts that can be used instead of the JSON configuration files to run the network.
 - `p4src/l2_learning_copy_to_cpu.p4` and `p4src/l2_learning_digest.p4`: p4 program skeletons.
 Each skeleton will be used for one version of the solution.